Iceland in the Eurovision Song Contest 2005: Background

-The Icelandic national broadcaster, Ríkisútvarpið (RÚV), broadcasts the event within Iceland and organises the selection process for the nation's entry.
-RÚV confirmed their intentions to participate at the 2005 Eurovision Song Contest on 27 July 2004.
-Between 2000 and 2003, Iceland has used a national final to select their entry for the Eurovision Song Contest, while they opted to internally select their entry in 2004.
-For 2005, RÚV initially announced along with their participation confirmation that a national final would be used to select the Icelandic entry; however, it was later announced that an internal selection would be held instead due to financial reasons and plans for other projects.
+As part of its duties as participating broadcaster, RÚV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2005 contest on 27 July 2004.
+Between 2000 and 2003, RÚV has used a national final to select its entry for the contest, while it opted to internally select its entry in 2004.
+For 2005, the broadcaster initially announced along with its participation confirmation that it would use a national final to select its entry; however, it later announced that it would internally select its entry instead due to financial reasons and plans for other projects.